ysbcode/PyBer_Analysis/README.md

 ## Overview of the Analysis

-**To perform this project, we used Python to code the analysis we want to perform.
-In addition to used two open-source packages within Python called Pandas, Numpy and Matplotlib to assist with the analysis and visualize the results.
-Finally we used the computational noebook Jupyter Notebook to write, edit and manipulate our code for Python.**
+**To perform this project, we used Python to create a summary DataFrame of the ride-sharing data by city type.
+Then, using Pandas and Matplotlib, we have created a multiple-line graph that shows the total weekly fares for each city type.**

 In this project, we were provided with two data sets from the Company Pyber: Individual ride data and data by city.
 We merged these two data to create a comprehensive data set.
 Using this data set and the original indivdual data sets, we were asked to perform two types of analysis:
  - Calculate and present Average Fare data by ride and by driver indexed by type of city